amirilovic/surviving-monorepos/README.md

 ## Why not use typescript project references?

-[Typescript project references](https://www.typescriptlang.org/docs/handbook/project-references.html) are a great feature, but I for me they have couple of downsides:
+[Typescript project references](https://www.typescriptlang.org/docs/handbook/project-references.html) are a great feature, but for me they have couple of downsides:

 - I didn't find a simple way to use them without duplicating dependency configuration that already exists in `package.json` files.
 - Build tools need to be explicitly configured to use typescript project references with [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) or [tsc-alias](https://www.npmjs.com/package/tsc-alias) which adds more complexity.